zeek/package-manager/doc/overview.rst

 ====================

-The Zeek Package Manager makes it easy for Zeek users to install and manage third party scripts as well as plugins for Zeek and BroControl.
+The Zeek Package Manager makes it easy for Zeek users to install and manage third party scripts as well as plugins for Zeek and ZeekControl.
 The command-line tool is preconfigured to download packages from the `Zeek package source`_ , a GitHub repository that has been set up such that any developer can request their Zeek package be included.
 See the